 Some aspects of device operation are controlled by the onboard configuration register.
-The DIN\CFG, CLK\CFG, and RESET pins are used to write to this register.
+The DIN_CFG, CLK_CFG, and RESET pins are used to write to this register.
 When beginning a write operation, hold CONV low and strobe RESET; see Figure 8.
-Then begin shifting in the configuration data on DIN\CFG.
-Data is written to the configuration register most significant bit first.
-The data is internally latched on the falling edge of CLK\CFG.
+Then begin shifting in the configuration data on DIN_CFG.
+Data are written to the configuration register most significant bit first.
+The data are internally latched on the falling edge of CLK_CFG.
 Partial writes to the configuration register are not allowed-make sure to send all 12 bits when updating the register.

 Optional readback of the configuration register is available immediately after the write sequence.
-During readback, the 12-bit configuration data followed by a 4-bit revision id and the test pattern are shifted out on the DOUT pin on the rising edge of DCLK.
+During readback, the 12-bit configuration data followed by a 4-bit revision ID and the test pattern are shifted out on the DOUT pin on the rising edge of DCLK.

-NOTE: with Format = 1, the test pattern is 304 bits with only the last 72 bits non-zero.
+NOTE: Wth Format = 1, the test pattern is 304 bits, with only the last 72 bits non-zero.
 This sequence of outputs is repeated twice for each DDC232 and daisy-chaining is supported in configuration readback.
-Table 2 shows the test pattern configuration during readback.
-Table 3 shows the timing for the configuration register read and write operations.
+Table 5 shows the test pattern configuration during readback.
+Table 6 shows the timing for the configuration register read and write operations.
 Strobe CONV to begin normal operation.

-Table 2.
+Table 5.
 Test Pattern During Readback